 Via flashbacks, Lizzy and Kathy are revealed to be a mother and daughter in utter crisis.
 Kathy is a recovering and sometimes lapsing alcoholic and her relationship with her daughter is as drained as the bottom of a whiskey bottle.
 We see the pair fighting, screaming and hating each other.
 At one point, Lizzy holds a knife to her passed out Mum's throat whispering 'I hate you' over and over.
 In fact, their road trip is happening so that Lizzy can go and live with her estranged father.
 The scenes between the pair are brutal and brilliantly acted.

-So when the accident happens and the monster eventually reveals itself, with all pretense of daily life shattered, the rediscovered and innate love that the pair have for each other gives the need to survive an extra urgency, taking on a dimension which would be lacking had the pair been a traditional loving family.
+So when the accident happens and the monster eventually reveals itself, with all pretence of daily life shattered, the rediscovered and innate love that the pair have or each other gives the need to survive an extra urgency, taking on a dimension which would be lacking had the pair been a traditional loving family.
 Somehow this gives the stakes a heightened emotional wallop.

 We see perhaps a little too much of the monster towards the end but it's still a genuinely menacing beast, but it's the relationship between the mother and daughter, fighting their own monsters, which makes the film resonate beyond the frights.